Find a Hypnotherapist

 20525 Center Ridge Road, Rocky River, Ohio 44116

 Alannah McCarthy-Slimak is a Licensed Professional Clinical Counselor (LPCC) in Rocky River, Ohio and has been in practice for 14 years.
-They treat Drug Use, Personal Growth, Depression.
+They treat Depression, Posttraumatic Stress Disorder (PTSD), Social Anxiety.

 I use a personalized approach tailored to my client's needs, drawing from CBT, EMDR, Integrative Mental Health, and Hypnotherapy.